kevin931/PyCytoData/README.md

 | Levine-32dim | levine32 |
 | Samusik | samusik |

-More datasets will be added in the future to be fully compatible with HDCytoData.
+More datasets will be added in the future to be fully compatible with HDCytoData and to potentially incorporate other databases.

 ## Documentation